Sponsoring Institution Requirements

 - On all aspects of Intellectual Property, Principal Investigators are encouraged to confer with their technology transfer office and/or office of sponsored programs for guidance.
-Harrington Scholars may seek input and advice on patent protection from Harrington Discovery Institute’s Innovation Support Center, which also claims no rights whatsoever to IP.
+Harrington Scholars may seek input and advice on patent protection from Harrington Discovery Institute’s Therapeutics Development Team, which also claims no rights whatsoever to IP.

 - Awardees should take measures to ensure protection of any Intellectual Property in accord with Federal and institutional requirements.

 Scientific Reporting & Review of Progress

 Yearly renewal of the award is dependent on timely submission of a written progress report, as well as attendance at Harrington Discovery Institute’s Scientific Symposium.

 Changes to Project

 A significant change in the project scope or work should be discussed with Harrington Discovery Institute’s Program Director and Chief Scientific Officer.

 Awards may be transferred to another institution that agrees to assume the Policies, Terms & Conditions of the agreement.
 Permission to transfer the award to another institution must be obtained from Harrington Discovery Institute’s Chief Scientific Officer.

 Compliance & Administrative Matters

 Awards are managed by Harrington Discovery Institute.
 Harrington Discovery Institute staff will assure compliance with program policies and will be responsible for all administrative matters.

 The Principal Investigator and his/her institution are solely responsible for execution of the project, including compliance with all relevant Federal and State laws and guidelines.